facundotorraca/micromachines/libs/yaml-cpp/test/gtest-1.8.0/googlemock/docs/DevGuide.md

 # Contributing Code #

-We are excited that Google Mock is now open source, and hope to get great patches from the community.
+We are excited that Google Mock is now open source, and hope to get_sensor great patches from the community.
 Before you fire up your favorite IDE and begin hammering away at that new feature, though, please take the time to read this section and understand the process.
 While it seems